yadenis/DCO-Comment-Attachment/readme.txt

 Feel free to create [a new topic](https://wordpress.org/support/plugin/dco-comment-attachment/) on support forum if you need integration with another plugin.

 == Changelog ==

+= 2.2.0 =
+* Added drag and drop support for attachment input field.
+* Improved "Link thumbnail?" option.
+Link to a new tab and an attachment page is now supported.
+* Fixed bug with "Manually moderate comments with attachments" option.
+* Removed "Attach to commented post?" option from the Settings page.
+You can use the `dco_ca_attach_to_post` filter instead.

 = 2.1.1 =
 * Added new filters for the attachment markup customization: `dco_ca_get_attachment_preview` and `dco_ca_get_attachment_preview_image`.